 Continuing economic development is a top priority for Nanton.
 The town seeks to balance economic growth with sustainability and the preservation of the local “Authentic Alberta” culture.
 Although Nanton traditionally has been a service centre for the surrounding farms and ranches, in recent years light industry has begun to move in, taking advantage of low land costs and utilizing the skills of the local labour force.
-Current manufacturers include: beverage bottlers, grain and feed processors, cattle, poultry, food processing, concrete, livestock handling equipment, feed lots and saddlery.
+Current manufacturers include: beverage bottlers, cattle, poultry, food processors concrete, livestock handling equipment, feed lots and saddlery.

 - Mountain Top Foods Ltd. (Food Processing)